cvs-health/testaro/README.md

 If a tool has the option to be used without itemization and is being so used, the `instances` array may be empty.

-The standard format is not opinionated about issue classifications.
-It treats an issue ID from any tool as an identifier of what that tool considers to be the issue.
-Useful reporting from multi-tool testing still requires issue classification.
-If tool `A` identifies an issue as `alt-incomplete` and tool `B` identifies an issue as `image_alt_meaningless`, Testaro does not decide whether those are really the same issue or different issues.
-That decision belongs to whoever consumes Testaro reports.
+This standard format is not opinionated about issue classifications.
+A rule ID identifies something deemed to be an issue by a tool.
+Useful reporting from multi-tool testing still requires the classification of tool **rules** into **issues**.
+If tool `A` has `alt-incomplete` as a rule ID and tool `B` has `image_alt_stub` as a rule ID, Testaro does not decide whether those are really the same issue or different issues.
+That decision belongs to you.
 The standardization of tool reports by Testaro eliminates some of the drudgery in issue classification, but not any of the judgment required for issue classification.

 ### Acts